BBsimonaBB/Pacman-BerkeleyAI/README.md

 # Pacman-BerkeleyAI
 This project contains my solution for the search scenarios introduced by the Berkeley Pacman project.
+It is written in Python.
 The whole project can be found here: http://ai.berkeley.edu/project_overview.html

 ## Requirements